Hugo Anglada

-Hugo Anglada Gutiérrez (born 17 March 2004) is a Spanish footballer who plays for SD Huesca as a central defender.
+Hugo Anglada Gutiérrez (born 17 March 2004) is a Spanish footballer who plays as a central defender for Segunda Federación club Barbastro on loan from Girona FC B.

 Club career

 Born in Almudévar, Huesca, Aragon, Anglada represented UD Amistad, Real Zaragoza and SD Huesca as a youth.
 He made his senior debut with the latter's reserves on 23 May 2021, starting in a 3–2 home win over CD Binéfar, for the Tercera División play-offs.

 On 7 July 2021, Anglada renewed his contract until 2025.
 He made his first team debut on 12 August of the following year, starting in a 0–0 Segunda División away draw against Levante UD.

+On 4 August 2023, Anglada was loaned to Segunda Federación side CF Talavera de la Reina for the season.
+Upon returning, he only featured in two matches for the main squad before moving to Girona FC's B-team in Tercera Federación on 3 February 2025.